deckgo/deckdeckgo/docs/docs/deck/app-deck-transition/app-deck-transition.md

 | --transition-fade-duration | 500ms | The duration of the animation. |
 | --transition-fade-hidden-opacity | 0.4 | The base opacity when the slide is not displayed. |
 | --slide-transition | | An optional transition effect for each slide container. |

+## Nota bene

+In case you would select the `fade` or `none` transition effect and would use the deck's slots `actions` or `background` too, please notes that these have to be ordered in last positions of the deck's children otherwise the animation effect will not be able to determine correctly the index of the next slide to animate.

 [DeckDeckGo]: https://deckdeckgo.com